Sayfullo Habibullaevic Saipov, the man who killed 8 people in a 2017 terrorist attack in New York, was sentenced to 10 life sentences and 260 years in prison - Breaking Latest News

 The trial against Saipov began on 6 February.
 Although the death penalty was abolished in New York state in 2007, it was still possible to apply it for federal crimes.
 Last week, however, the jury did not reach unanimity on the decision to sentence Saipov to the death penalty.

-Sentences as long as the one Saipov received have symbolic value and are a relevant part of the American judicial system which attaches great importance to individual accountability and compensation for victims.
-The calculation of the penalty is made in relation to the type of crime and the number of charges and in some cases it is so high because it depends on the sum of the maximum years that could be applied for each charge.
+Sentences as long as the one Saipov received are a relevant part of the US justice system which places great importance on individual accountability and compensation for victims.
+In fact, they have a symbolic value.
+The calculation of the penalty is made in relation to the type of crime and the number of charges and is in some cases so high because the algebraic sum of the maximum years that could be applied for each charge is made.